KasperKnop/WEB1/docs/02-css-fundamentals.md

 ### Colors

-Next we’ll look at how to work with colors in CSS.
-We’ll cover three popular color formats: RGB, hex and HSL.
-You’ll also get a quick intro to hexadecimal numbers along the way.
+Next we'll look at how to work with colors in CSS.
+We'll cover three popular color formats: RGB, hex and HSL.
+You'll also get a quick intro to hexadecimal numbers along the way.

 <iframe class="video" src="https://drive.google.com/file/d/1fimNcpaDhcWL5bdxnCWXbR1ozwEkdjKD/preview" allowfullscreen></iframe>